Figuu/cemse/README.md

-# 🎓 CEMSE - Educational Platform
+# 🎓 Emplea y Emprende - Educational Platform

 A comprehensive educational platform for courses, institutions, and students built with Next.js, PostgreSQL, Redis, and MinIO.